isecurefi/wscli-php/README.md

 e.g. filesystem (with proper permissions) for automation and managemnt credentials used separately (`admin` account password and phone).

-PGP keys can be used to sign file uploads (with `data` account) for authorization decisions, `n` of `m` signatures required scheme, if needed.
-Certificates can be imported and exported for the registered PGP keys.
+*To-Be-Done*: PGP keys can be used to sign file uploads (with `data` account) for authorization decisions, `n` of `m` signatures required scheme, if needed.
+These PGP keys are imported as `authorization` keys.
+Certificates and more precisely, their private keys, can be imported and exported for the registered PGP keys imported as `export` PGP keys.

 Every account must have an API Key, e.g. integrator's API